-Note: Simmering corn cobs in milk adds time to the creation of the chowder, yeah, but it’s inactive time—you can make a cocktail or do a load of laundry while the cobs steep, or just do it the night before and reheat the milk when you’re ready to pull everything together.
+Simmering corn cobs in milk adds time to the creation of the chowder, but it’s inactive time—you can make a cocktail or do a load of laundry while the cobs steep, or just do it the night before and reheat the milk when you’re ready to pull everything together.

 - 3 ears corn, shucked

-- 1 quart whole milk
+- 1 quart (4 cups) whole milk

 - 2 tablespoons unsalted butter

-- 1 small yellow onion, minced
+- 1 small sweet or yellow onion, minced

 - 1 large or 2 small celery stalks, diced

-- 1 small green or red pepper, diced
+- 1 small red bell pepper, diced

-- 1 large or 2 small garlic cloves, minced
+- 1 large garlic clove, minced

 - kosher salt

-- 1 teaspoon paprika
+- 1 teaspoon sweet paprika

 - 1 tablespoon cornstarch

-Slice the kernels off each ear of corn by placing the base of the ear against the bottom of a mixing bowl, then cutting down the sides of the ear with a paring knife so the kernels fall into the bowl.
+- Slice the kernels off each ear of corn by placing the base of the ear against the bottom of a mixing bowl, then cutting down the sides of the ear with a paring knife so the kernels fall into the bowl.

 - Once the milk begins to bubble, cover the pot, take it off the heat, and allow the cobs to steep and infuse the milk for 1 hour.

 - Wash the Dutch oven or stockpot to make sure no milk solids are left in the pan, then return to the stovetop.

 - Add a pinch of kosher salt and cook, stirring frequently, for about 10 minutes until the vegetables are soft and translucent.

-Stir in the paprika and cook for 30 seconds to release the flavors.
-Stir in the potato cubes, the reserved corn kernels, and another pinch of kosher salt.
-Add the milk (except for the reserved tablespoon) and bring to a simmer.
+- Pour the rest of the milk back into the pot and bring to a simmer.
 Cook until the potatoes are tender, about 5-8 minutes.

 - Add the dissolved cornstarch to the soup during the final minute of cooking and stir to thicken.
-Season with additional salt to taste.